Sage-Bionetworks/rocc-app/README.md

 ### Running with Docker

 1. Clone this repository, as well as the two linked repositories.
-This is done with the `--recursive` flag.
+This can be done with the `--recursive` flag.

        git clone --recursive https://github.com/Sage-Bionetworks/rocc-app.git

-Refer to **Updating a Linked Repository** section below if you need to update one or more of the linked repositories.
+Refer to **[Updating a Linked Repository]** section below if you need to update one or more of the linked repositories.

 2. Create the configuration file.